Assmaah Helal is studying an AGSM MBAX (Social Impact) with the Centre for Social Impact UNSW and received a CSI scholarship in 2021.

 Assmaah Helal is no stranger to the opportunities and challenges sport can bring.

-Growing up in a Muslim family of self-confessed football fanatics, her love of sport has taken the UNSW MBAx (Social Impact) student from player and coach to a career in community development, where she has worked with migrant resource centres in Western Sydney, encouraging more women from different faiths and backgrounds onto the playing field.
+Growing up in a Muslim family of self-confessed football fanatics, her love of sport has taken the AGSM MBAX (Social Impact) student from player and coach to a career in community development, where she has worked with migrant resource centres in Western Sydney, encouraging more women from different faiths and backgrounds onto the playing field.

 In 2017, she co-founded the Muslim Women in Sport Network, a global organisation to amplify the voices of Muslim women in sport.